 3) You have to ignore what your heart is telling you.
 Yes yes yes, deep down you know you’re doomed, you can’t actually imagine this thing working out – but you force yourself to fake it.
 Because that’s the smart thing to do here.

 Meanwhile, your heart keeps shrieking, AAAAH, THE SKY IS FALLING!
 RETREAT, RETREAT!

-4) Now you have to pretend to be someone who so awesomely, dynamically has their shit together that they really could make this ridiculous plan work.
-And a variety of things go wrong (bulletins from your heart: I TOLD YOU, I TOLD YOU) and yet you keep going, fuelled by a dream that only looks an acceptable risk on paper, when you ignore your most insecure feelings and focus on momentum and a few seemingly encouraging facts.
+4) Now you have to pretend to be someone who so awesomely & dynamically has their shit together that they really could make this ridiculous plan work.
+And a variety of things go wrong (bulletins from your heart: I TOLD YOU, I TOLD YOU) and yet you keep going, fuelled by a dream that only looks an acceptable risk on paper, ignoring your most insecure feelings and focusing on momentum and a few seemingly encouraging facts.

 5) Suddenly, something starts to work, in a way you can’t ignore.
 And faced with this evidence, your heart celebrates along with the rest of you (and starts coming up with some wild ideas, which you should probably write down) – but then after a while it says, Well….well, okay then.
 I guess that happened.
 But hey, get real.
 It’s a FLUKE!
 Nice lottery win, but wise up.
 Cut your losses and run.
 RUN.
 NOW!
 FLY, YOU FOOL!

 I think that’s how it works for pretty much everyone.